gammu/gammu/docs/develop/python/gammu.rst

       Sets state machine debug file.

-      @param File: File where to write debug stuff (as configured by L{SetDebugLevel}).
+      :param File: File where to write debug stuff (as configured by L{SetDebugLevel}).
 Can be either None for no file, Python file object or filename.
-      @type File: mixed
+      :type File: mixed
-      @param Global: Whether to use global debug structure (overrides File)
+      :param Global: Whether to use global debug structure (overrides File)
-      @type Global: boolean
+      :type Global: boolean
-      @return: None
+      :return: None
-      @rtype: None
+      :rtype: None

    .. attribute:: StateMachine.SetDebugLevel